Press ESC to close

 Plugins are software tools that run within your DAW and provide additional processing capabilities.
 They can simulate iconic hardware processors, such as equalizers and compressors, or offer new creative possibilities.
 Build your plugin collection over time, focusing on essential tools like EQ, compression, reverb, and delay.

-See also How To Make A Mix Of Songs
+See also How Do I Mix Two Songs Together

 Virtual Instruments